Yomathnotcool/Obsidian/Mathematics/Random Shit generated by GPT/Trace formula for dynamical operators.md

 Since the eigenfunctions of both the Laplace-Beltrami operator and the horocycle flow operator form orthonormal bases for $L^2(\mathcal{M})$, any square-integrable function on $\mathcal{M}$ can be expressed as a linear combination of these eigenfunctions.
 Therefore, the eigenfunctions of the horocycle flow operator form a basis for $L^2(\mathcal{M})$.

-This property has important consequences in the study of hyperbolic geometry, spectral theory, and number theory.
-In particular, the study of the spectrum of the Laplace-Beltrami operator and the horocycle flow operator is closely related to the distribution of geodesics on the hyperbolic surface, the distribution of prime numbers, and the behavior of automorphic forms.

 ### Based on new information about horocycle flow operator, can you find a integral operator that commutes with horocycle flow operator?